 So you’re a writer?

-I am.
 I studied law at Edinburgh University, but I was always sneaking off to write stories as the food and drink editor at the student newspaper.

 Then, when I spent a year on exchange at Copenhagen University, I couldn’t stop writing about the Scandinavian culture I’d been thrown into.
-I entered an essay about living in Denmark into a British Council writing competition in 2009 and won the Scottish prize.
-That’s when I decided I wanted to be a travel writer.
+I entered an essay about living in Denmark into a British Council writing competition in 2009 and won the national prize.
+That’s when I decided I wanted to be a writer.

 After graduating, for a few years I took on odd jobs — cleaning yachts in Greece, teaching English in Seoul — so I could meet people from around the world, learn from them, and write their stories.

 What did you learn from teaching English in South Korea?

 Teaching nearly a hundred primary school kids every day, mostly I learned about Pokémon.
 I also learned that kids thrive when they’re outside and running around.
 That’s why I was always figuring out ways to take classes up on the rooftop.

 I also realised just how curious children are about other people, other cultures.
 They all wanted to know all about Scotland.
 Did my family eat kimchi at dinner?
 Did Scottish men really wear skirts?

 Is there anyone who you’re really hoping will read your book?

 Everyone.
 I hope readers will see that world history goes far beyond Columbus and the conquistadors.
 I hope girls will read it and realise how much potential they have.
 I hope mothers and fathers and brothers will read it and realise how much potential they have, how much potential their daughters and sisters have.